Psirus/altai/docs/installation.rst

 Under Windows/MacOSX
 --------------------

-I had no opportunity to test *Altai* under Windows or MacOSX, but the libraries used are all cross-platform, so if you get these installed, running *Altai* should be no problem.
+I have no opportunity to test *Altai* under Windows or MacOSX, but the libraries used are all cross-platform, so if you get these installed, running *Altai* should be no problem.
 If you want to see *Altai* become easier to install and use under your OS, :ref:`feel free to join <contribute>`.